tugbaot/simple-iptv/README.md

 ### Basic features
 - Search: search box to filter & search for channels
+- Favourtites: toggle view only favs or all channels
 - Open M3U: to open a m3u file
 - Load URL: to load an online m3u from an IPTV provider
-- Save M3U: to save the current playlist as an m3u file
+- Save M3U: to save the current playlist (all or favs only) as an m3u file
 - Rename: to rename a highlighted channel
 - Clear list: clear current channels
 - Play: or double click to play